2025-26 Academic Catalog

 Experience in non-school settings or agencies.
 May be repeated for maximum of 4 hours.
 Prerequisite(s): consent of Graduate Advisor.
 (Fall, Spring, Summer)

-Practical experience in teaching physical education and/or coaching at the college level and/or K-12 level.
-May be repeated for maximum of 6 hours.
+Practical experiences in Kinesiology.
+May be repeated for maximum of 9 hours.
 Prerequisite(s): consent of Graduate Advisor.
 (Fall, Spring, Summer)

 KINES 6299.
 Research.